SmingHub/Sming/Sming/Arch/Host/readme.md

 make SMING_ARCH=Host
 ```

-This builds the application as an executable in `out/firmware/app`.
+This builds the application as an executable in, for example, `out/Host/Windows/firmware/app.exe`.
 Various command-line options are supported, use `--help` for details.

-Use `make run` to execute the application.
-Command-line parameters are passed in `SMING_TARGET_OPTIONS` so you can customise this via environment or application makefile thus:

-`export SMING_TARGET_OPTIONS="--pause --uart=0"`
+The easiest way to run the emulator is via `make run`.
+Variables are used to pass the appropriate options and are discussed below under [Features](#features).

 To find out what options are in force, use `make list-config`.